Personal Sleep Need Calculator

 Why does stress increase how much sleep you need?

 During psychological stress, cortisol levels remain elevated, disrupting slow-wave sleep and reducing its restorative quality.
 Your brain also needs more sleep to consolidate emotional memories and regulate the amygdala, which becomes hyperactive under chronic stress.
 Additionally, immune activation from stress demands more restorative sleep for cytokine production and repair.
-The calculator adds up to 1.5 hours for high-stress periods, reflecting that the sleep you do get is less efficient and your body compensates by needing more of it.
+The calculator adds up to half an hour for high-stress periods, reflecting that the sleep you do get is less efficient and your body compensates by needing more of it.

 Does physical exercise really increase your nightly sleep requirement?